audreyfeldroy/new-library-sprint/README.md

 # New Library Sprint

+These instructions are for sprinters who want to create an open-source Python library.

+## Why?

+A great way to contribute to Python is by taking code that you normally copy-paste over and over and packaging it up for the Python Package Index.

+TODO screenshot of PyPI

 ## Welcome

 Do you have a script, function, or even a snippet of Python code you copy from